1948 Thai coup d'état: Prelude

 In the election on 29 January 1948, the Democrat Party led by Khuang, won the election with a help from the royalists.
 Khuang felt confidence over the winning and started to return the political power to the monarch.

 Shortly after the election, a group of people called themself "The Democratic Council", consists of a group of politicians led by Phraya Thephatsadin, including members of the Democrat Party such as Luan Pong-sophon, Phong Sittitham, Liang Chaikan, supported Phibun by writing down on the sign, "Supporting Field Marshal Forever."
 They gathered at Sanam Luang and Lumphini Park, and hunted a list of people to support Phibun.

 Eventually, the royalist government made a law that increase the power to control the Crown Property by the monarch as the restoration of their political power and assets, which was taken to the state property by the People Party from the Siamese revolution of 1932.
 Additionally, former Queen Rambhai Barni was returned the 6 million baht that the People Party seized.

-The People Party and the junta had setup meetings several times that they wanted Phibun and Pridi working together again, to counter the royalists intention to revive an absolute monarchy system.
+The People Party and the junta had set-up meetings several times that they wanted Phibun and Pridi working together again, to counter the royalists intention to revive an absolute monarchy system.
 The junta wanted to amend the 1947 interim constitution and tracked the royalists' activities.
 Rangsit Prayurasakdi, the regent, was dissatisfied by Phibun direction to revive the People Party back.